 Quality faucets and sink aerators are trialed to perform at a rate of 1.5 GPM or less In order to meet these regulations.

-The faucet GPM must adhere to federal standards.
-For best results, pick a faucet that boasts a water flow rate between 1.5 GPM and 2.2 GPM with a WaterSense label.
+The average flow rate of a kitchen faucet is 1.5 gallons per minute.
+For best results, pick a faucet that boasts a water flow rate between 1.5 GPM and 2.2 GPM.